 The end of the war and the return to peacetime allowed Henry J. Kaiser and Dr. Sidney R. Garfield to introduce a revolutionary model of care to Americans.

-Sixty-five years ago this month the curtain was about to fall on the dreadful years of World War II, and Dr. Sidney R. Garfield and industrialist Henry J. Kaiser were raising the curtain on their plans to expand their prepaid Permanente Foundation Health Plan—later renamed Kaiser Foundation—beyond Kaiser’s employees to the general public.
+In July 1945, the curtain was about to fall on the dreadful years of World War II, and Dr. Sidney R. Garfield and industrialist Henry J. Kaiser were raising the curtain on their plans to expand their prepaid Permanente Foundation Health Plan — later renamed Kaiser Foundation — beyond Kaiser’s employees to the general public.

 “I don’t see why this can’t be done everywhere, for everyone,” said one shipyard worker.
 “This should be for everybody,” added another.
 “We must organize and demand this not only for us workers but for all their families.
 It should be for everybody in America.”